Configure a custom domain name in Azure App Service

-The IP address may change if you delete and recreate your website, or change the website mode back to free.
+The IP address may change if you delete and recreate your web app, or change the web app mode back to free.

 Find the virtual IP address

 Skip this step if you are creating a CNAME record.
-To create an A record, you need the virtual IP address of your website.
+To create an A record, you need the virtual IP address of your web app.
 To get the IP address: